 Deep Learning Partnership offers a range of AI consulting and training solutions.
 AI technologies used include LLMs, computer vision, reinforcement learning, GPT-4, ChatGPT, langchain, Pinecone, TensorFlow, PyTorch and JAX.
 We specialize in training and deploying custom models for our clients using the latest frameworks and best practices.

 We have accumulated years of experience in growing and managing agile AI practices along with building key client and partner relationships.
 Deep Learning Partnership design, test and implement end to end AI and MLOps solutions for our Enterprise, SME and start-up clients across all business domains including healthcare, finance, transportation and energy.

 Our training courses below reflect our Consultants' wide range of expertise.
 Our Consultants are also available to speak at conferences and industry events on the latest developments in artificial intelligence.

 Overview of Generative AI, its history and development, current and future frameworks and use cases, along with unpacking the underlying technologies.
-We will take a look at various generative AI frameworks, both open and closed source, including GPT-4, ChatGPT, Bard, Bloom, Falcon, stable diffusion and Dall-E2, along with actual business applications.
+We will take a look at various generative AI frameworks, both open and closed source, including GPT-4, ChatGPT, Bard, llama-2, Falcon, stable diffusion and Dall-E3, along with actual business applications.
 We will examine the various types of generative AI including transformers, diffusion models, GANs and VAEs, along with cloud platform offerings including AWS Bedrock, Google Vertex AI & Azure OpenAI.